rohdelab/mathematical_augmentation/README.md

-# Radon cumulative distribution transform subspace models for image classification
+# Invariance encoding in sliced-Wasserstein space for image classification with limited training data

-This repository contains the Python language codes for reproducing the results in the paper titled "Radon cumulative distribution transform subspace models for image classification" using the Radon cumulative distribution transform nearest subspace (RCDT-NS) classifier.
+This repository contains the Python language codes for reproducing the results in the paper titled "Invariance encoding in sliced-Wasserstein space for image classification with limited training data" using the subspace enhancement technique used with the Radon cumulative distribution transform nearest subspace (RCDT-NS) classifier.
 To use this classifier users need to install PyTransKit (Python Transport Based Signal Processing Toolkit) from: https://github.com/rohdelab/PyTransKit.

 ## Installation of PyTransKit